-The College of Engineering does not offer direct-entry into specific upper-year programs in the Bachelor of Science in Engineering (B.E.) program.
-The college-level Program Admission Policy prescribes requirements for admission into the eight upper-year programs.
-Each year, program admission criteria and enrollment limits are established by each department for their respective academic fields.
-For further information on, please review the Program Admission Policy.
+The College of Engineering does not offer direct-entry into specific majors in the Bachelor of Science in Engineering (B.E.) program.
+The college-level Admission into Major Policy prescribes requirements for admission into the eight majors.
+For further information on, please review the Admission into Major Policy.

-Beginning of March of each academic year, undergraduate students registered in the Bachelor of Science in Engineering (B.E.) program whose fields of study are listed as undeclared are able to apply into a specific upper-year programs.
-To do so, undergraduate students must declare their primary, secondary, and tertiary program choice in PAWS.
-Once all applications are received, the College of Engineering will verify that the students meet the Program Admission Policy criteria for each program.
+During Winter term of each academic year, undergraduate students registered in the Bachelor of Science in Engineering (B.E.) program whose fields of study are listed as undeclared are able to apply into a specific major.
+To do so, undergraduate students must declare their primary, secondary, and tertiary choice of major in PAWS.
+Once all applications are received, the College of Engineering will verify that the students meet the eligibility criteria for admission into major.
 Students who meet these criteria will be ranked competitively amongst one another.
-Admissions into upper-year programs will be awarded until enrollment limits in each program are met.
+Admissions into majors will be awarded until enrollment limits in each major are met.

 Prospective students who apply for admission into the Bachelor of Science in Engineering (B.E.) program and have completed previous post-secondary education are required to apply into a common first-year program.
-Once an offer of admission has been made, the College of Engineering will review the applicant’s academic history and identify if the applicant meets the college-level Program Admission Policy criteria for the current academic year.
-If the criteria are met, the applicant will be requested to list and rank (in order of preference) three upper-year programs they wish to pursue.
-In turn, they will be ranked competitively amongst registered students for admission into their stated program preference.
-Once admission is awarded, their student records will be adjusted from undeclared studies to a specific upper-year program (field of study) by the College of Engineering.
+Once an offer of admission has been made, the College of Engineering will review the applicant’s academic history and identify if the applicant meets the college-level Admission into Major Policy criteria.

 Class Registration - APEGS Applicants